Table of Contents

 Small Label Printers

 The Small Label Printers have the same requirements and suggested notes as the Label Printers above.
+A common label size for the small labels is 2.25" x 1.25" but other sizes are supported as well.

-The ShipStream Client software is able to expose scales connected to a Windows computer via USB or a Serial port to the ShipStream web-app making it easy to trigger a weight query from the ShipStream web-app to any connected scale.
+The ShipStream Device Hub software is also able to expose scales connected to a Windows computer via USB or a Serial port to the ShipStream web-app making it easy to trigger a weight query from the ShipStream web-app to any connected scale.
 Similarly to the printer system the scale does not need to be connected directly to the user-interface device; any connected scale can be used by any user on any device.

 While most scales are similar in their interface and may work out of the box, the scales that have been tested with ShipStream are as follows: